 - Many host companies have an all-or-nothing policy.
 If you reach your goal amount in the allotted timeframe, you get all the money.
 If you don’t, you get nothing.

 - Crowdfunding is fiercely competitive.
-There’s a plethora of campaigns vying for investors’ dollars.
+There are a plethora of campaigns vying for investors’ dollars.

 - Rewards-based and equity crowdfunding are geared toward start-ups and special projects.
 Rarely do established businesses successfully raise investment capital through these venues.